Worldwide Guide to Women in Leadership

 , Commissioner of the Public Service Commission 1995-99 and since 1999 Head of the Leadership Network

-1991-93 Parliamentary Secretary to the Minister of National Health and Welfare Bobbie Sparrow
+1991-93 Parliamentary Secretary of National Health and Welfare Bobbie Sparrow

 1993 Minister of Energy, Mines, Resources and Minister of Forestry (July-October)